alphagov/govuk-frontend/src/components/button/README.md

 # Button

+## Installation

+See the [main README quick start guide](https://github.com/alphagov/govuk-frontend#quick-start) for how to install this component.

 ## Introduction

 A button is an element that allows users to carry out an action on a GOV.UK page.
 Common use cases include allowing a user to **Start** an application or **Save and continue** their progress.
 A button should have a short text snippet that describes what it will do.